NFL hires former U.S. attorney, SEC chair to investigate Daniel Snyder and Commanders

 The league also said in a letter last week to the committee that the Commanders were denying access to approximately 109,000 documents related to Wilkinson’s investigation.
 The team denied the allegation.
 Jordan Siev, an attorney for Snyder, said in a statement that the Commanders “have never prevented the NFL from obtaining any non-privileged documents and will not do so in the future.”

-Following Wilkinson’s investigation, the NFL announced last July that the Washington team had been fined $10 million and that Snyder’s wife, Tanya, the team’s co-CEO, would assume responsibilities for the franchise’s day-to-day operations for an unspecified period.
+Following Wilkinson’s investigation, the NFL announced in July that the team had been fined $10 million and that Snyder’s wife, Tanya, the team’s co-CEO, would assume responsibilities for the franchise’s day-to-day operations for an unspecified period.